 It was an interesting starting eleven.
 Three youngsters, five players that had experience of playing in German football (although not Mesut Ozil, left at home, nor Bernd Leno, as Martinez began the game, being this season’s cup keeper).
 It was a slightly more defensive midfield trio with Ceballos on the bench.
 Calum Chambers does not have happy memories of playing right back for Arsenal, and for much of the first half, Eintracht made hay down the Gunners’ right hand side against the combination of Smith Rowe and Chambers.
 That they then ran into Mustafi, making his first appearance of the season should have given them great heart.
 Think about it for a minute.
 A backline of Kolasinac, Luiz, Mustafi and Chambers.
 And a clean sheet.
-They say sometimes football defies logic.
+That’s like relying on the roulette on www.toponlinecasinos.co.za if you are talking about setting up a team not to concede.
+Oh well, they say sometimes football defies logic.
 Certainly Martinez had both a busy and a commendable 90 minutes.
 He was arguably Arsenal’s standout player, although there is also an argument for Saka to be given that accolade.

 One positive, as well as the good performances of the two aforementioned youngsters, was the number of opportunities that the visiting team created.
 Granted, at 17, it was lower than Eintracht’s, but nevertheless it demonstrated they were fighting fire with fire, and that ultimately they were more clinical, although they should have scored long before Willock’s opener, so clear cut were their chances.
 Their profligacy will cost them dear in tighter matches though, so it’s something to work on.